h5md/h5md/h5md.rst

   specify?
 Other elements seem appropriate for reserved names: temperature, time step - DT, ...

+* Simulation box information

+  Some information on the simulation box geometry could be included.
+As a minimal suggestion: box_origin = basis point in the D dimensions (lowest value reached by the position) , box_size (total linear size in each dimension)

 * Topology

   There is the need to store topology for rigid bodies, elastic networks or